 If you plan on visiting several different Schengen countries on your trip without leaving the Schengen region in between, single entry Visa is fine.
 Once you leave the Schengen region, you won’t be allowed entry again.

-But, if you plan on travelling to London during your trip and return back to Schengen area, you need a multi entry Visa.
+But, if (for example) you plan on travelling to London during your trip and return back to Schengen area, you need a multi entry Visa.
 Basically, if your trip includes leaving the Schengen area and returning back to it, you should apply for a multi entry Visa.
 Here's the list of Schengen countries.

 C) When To Apply